ACT (American College Testing) — Free Online Mock Test

 - How many ACT mock tests does Wrexa Edge offer?

-- Wrexa Edge generates 50 distinct ACT variants — each with different question content, not just shuffled options.
-That's 8550 unique practice questions you can attempt, all in the real test-day interface, free to start.
+- Wrexa Edge generates 50 distinct ACT variants — each with different question content, not just shuffled options — the first 3 free for everyone and 47 more with Pro.
+That's 8550 unique practice questions in the real test-day interface.

 Ready to ace ACT?